H-Barn Restoration

 Partners for Parks MISSION is to leverage our 501c3 status to be a resource and assist in the improvement of Lakewood area parks.

-Partners for Parks VISION is for a public-private partnership with the City of Lakerwood to preserve, restore and renovate the H-Barn Complex at Fort Steilacoom Park into a multi-use facility for the benefit of the greater community.
+Partners for Parks VISION is for a public-private partnership with the City of Lakewood to preserve, restore and renovate the H-Barn Complex at Fort Steilacoom Park into a multi-use facility for the benefit of the greater community.

 "Restoring the H-Barn is the perfect blend of preserving Lakewood’s rich history and creating a great public space for the surrounding community."
 Alan Billingsley, H-Barn Leadership Awareness Chair, and Partners for Parks Board of Directors